timotheuslin/ZapNvme.efi/README.md

 7. Browse to folder **Build/ZapNvme** for the build results.
 8. Browse to folder **Build/Conf** for CONF_PATH setting files.
 9. Run `ipug {clean, cleanall}` to clean (all) the intermediate files.

+## Known limitations:
+1. Only Linux build is tested.
+Windows and Xcode are not covered.